 Student loan forgiveness

 If you have federal student loans, you may qualify for the Public Service Loan Forgiveness program.
-The program will discharge your debt after you make 120 qualifying monthly payments on an income-driven repayment plan while working full time for qualifying government or not-for-profit organizations.
+The program will discharge your debt after you make 120 qualifying monthly payments on an income-driven repayment plan while working full time for qualifying government agencies or not-for-profit organizations.

 Student loan repayment assistance